cloudflare-apps/spotify-oauth-worker/README.md

-# Spotify OAuth Express Client
+# Spotify OAuth Workers Client

-This is a Express service that fetches a user's Spotify playlists for the [Spotify](https://github.com/CloudflareApps/Spotify) app.
+This is a workers service that fetches a user's Spotify playlists for the [Spotify](https://github.com/CloudflareApps/Spotify) app.
 Also sets metadata for the user

 ## Local Setup